rhodey/cabal-docker-poc/README.md

 # cabal-docker-poc
 POC to reproduce cabal replication bug on Node LTS `10.16.0`.
+I do not understand why, but it is easier for me to reproduce this bug inside a docker container.
+I have only seen this bug once come from my laptop's node environment, however on docker I can reproduce it every time.
+Note that this POC uses an official node docker image.

 ## Build
 ```